eijikominami/aws-cloudformation-templates/monitoring/README.md

 ## EC2

-The template provide the following alarms.
+The template creates the following alarms.

 | Namespace | MetricName | Threshold |
 | --- | --- | --- |